 A current VDMA study on the topic of innovations in mechanical engineering examines innovation-relevant expansions of existing value creation networks.
 It reveals exciting insights regarding the preferred methods.
 It also shows that cooperation in the value chain is gaining in importance.
 It is no surprise, since most companies lack the expertise and insight to master innovation processes on their own.
 At the same time, the challenges posed by digitalization and the circular economy are increasing the pressure for more innovation.

 What can companies in the mechanical and plant engineering sector do to shape cooperation in value networks in order to generate potential for improvement in the innovation process?
-The German Engineering Federation (Verband Deutscher Maschinen- und Anlagenbau, i.e. VDMA) has investigated this question in a recent study.
+The German Federation Mechanical and Plant Engineering (Verband Deutscher Maschinen- und Anlagenbau, i.e. VDMA) has investigated this question in a recent study.

 This study is based not least on changes in value creation processes as a result of the digital transformation of the economy.
 This includes, for example, optimized production processes as part of Industry 4.0 or predictive maintenance, platforms and big data.
 Changes in value creation processes are also setting innovation processes in motion in the mechanical engineering sector of the packaging industry.